kubeflow/website/content/docs/gke/deploy/monitor-iap-setup.md

      https://${FQDN}
      ```

-     * If you get SSL errors this typically means your SSL certificate is still propogating wait a bit and try again
+     * If you get SSL errors this typically means your SSL certificate is still propagating wait a bit and try again

-       * SSL propogation could take up to 10 minutes
+       * SSL propagation could take up to 10 minutes

      * If you are not asked to login and you get a 404 error that means IAP is still being configured